mehulagg/gitlab/doc/user/application_security/dast/browserker.md

 - Limiting the number of actions executed by the browser.
 The default is `10,000`.
 - Limiting the page depth that Browserker will check coverage on.
 Browserker uses a breadth-first search strategy, so pages with smaller depth are crawled first.
 The default is `10`.
 - Vertically scaling the runner and using a higher number of browsers.
 The default is `3`.

-## Example Application

-To assist users we have created an [example application](https://gitlab.com/gitlab-org/security-products/demos/browserker-dast/dvwa) to scan the purposely vulnerable application DVWA.

 ## AJAX Crawler